JoelvanIngen/TransientX-Tools/README.md

 # TransientX-Tools
+A repo containing tools I wrote for my bachelor's dissertation.

 ## Using candsfile.py
 candsfile.py can be used by running the command `python candsfile.py` with appropriate options.
 Next will be an overview of these options.